After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 Whilst you definitely get an intense hit, there is a surprising lack of bitterness.
 Instead, the natural flavors of cherry and chocolate from the espresso beans shine through, indicative of their Peruvian origin.

 If you’re not used to dark roasts, this may be a step too far though.
 It’s definitely one for those who already know and enjoy the intensity of flavor.
+It’s what makes it so great for espresso – it would be way too much for a light pour over, for example.

 Their whole coffee bean selection uses organic, sustainably shade-grown, Fair Trade Arabica beans.

-If dark roasts are your preference, either the 454 Horse Power or Kick Ass Dark are great options.
+If dark roasts are your preference, either the 454 Horse Power or Kick Ass are great options.
 Both offer a strongly caffeinated cup to wake you up, but without the full intensity of Death Wish.

 The 454 Horse Power packs a full flavor punch of cacao nibs, nutmeg, and sweet tobacco.
 On the gentler side, Kick Ass Dark offers a sweeter, smokier flavor profile.